The Coding Agent Becomes the Maintainer

 METR's February 2026 update complicates the picture again.
 Later in 2025, wider agentic-tool adoption made task-level measurement harder because some developers did not want to do half their work without AI, and many avoided submitting tasks they especially wanted AI for.
 METR reported raw evidence suggesting possible speedups in the later study while warning that selection effects made the estimate a lower bound and the design less valid for the most active adopters.

 The right conclusion is not "AI coding works" or "AI coding fails."
-The right conclusion is that productivity depends on task type, repository maturity, developer familiarity, review burden, agent autonomy, test quality, local conventions, and the cost of verifying output.
+The right conclusion is that productivity depends on task type, repository maturity, developer familiarity, review burden, agent autonomy, test quality, local conventions, benchmark fit, and the cost of verifying output.
 A small bug fix in a well-tested module is not the same as a cross-cutting refactor in a brittle system.
 A generated patch is not productive until the surrounding institution can safely understand, test, review, and own it.

 Maintainer Labor